-(Heated Steering Wheel) : If equipped with a heated steering wheel, press to turn on or off.
-A light on the button displays when the feature is turned on.
+(Heated Steering Wheel) :

+If equipped with a heated steering wheel, press to turn on or off.
+An indicator next to the button is lit when the feature is turned on.

 The steering wheel takes about three minutes to start heating.